Emergent Causality and the Foundation of Consciousness: Emergent Causality

 \subsection{When will induction distinguish intervention from observation?}

 From \textbf{(prem.
-1)} and \textbf{(prem.
-2)} we have formal proof that choosing the weakest model maximises the probability of generalisation.
+1)} we have that choosing the weakest model maximises the probability of generalisation.
 There are many combinations of parent and child task for which generalisation from child to parent is only possible by selecting a model that correctly distinguishes the effects of intervention from passive observation (a trivial example might be a task informally defined as ``predict the effect of this intervention'').
 It follows that to maximise the probability of generalisation in those circumstances the weakest model must distinguish between an intervention $a$ and what it forces, $c$, so long as \textbf{(prem.
-3)} is satisfied as described in definition \ref{d9}, meaning $a \neq c$.
+2)} is satisfied as in def. \ref{d9}, s.t. $a \neq c$.